Skip to main content

 ArticleTitleDescription

-Art.
-24Dynastic MattersDynastic matters include, without limitation:; Dynastic matters also include, without limitation:.
+Article 24Dynastic MattersDynastic matters include:; Dynastic matters also include:.

 Chapter 2 — Succession and Regency